RUCAIBox/RecSysDatasets/README.md

 - [Tmall](https://tianchi.aliyun.com/dataset/dataDetail?dataId=53): This dataset is provided by Ant Financial Services, using in the IJCAI16 contest.
 - [DIGINETICA](https://competitions.codalab.org/competitions/11161):The dataset includes user sessions extracted from an e-commerce search engine logs, with anonymized user ids, hashed queries, hashed query terms, hashed product descriptions and meta-data, log-scaled prices, clicks, and purchases.
 - [YOOCHOOSE](https://2015.recsyschallenge.com/challenge.html): This dataset was constructed by YOOCHOOSE GmbH to support participants in the RecSys Challenge 2015.
+- [Retailrocket](https://www.kaggle.com/retailrocket/ecommerce-dataset): The data has been collected from a real-world ecommerce website.
+It is raw data, i.e. without any content transformations, however, all values are hashed due to confidential issues.

 ### Advertisng